elocicer/QSR-Hinf/README.md

 -	checkHinf.m determines whether an LTI system satisfies an H-infinity norm bound
 -	UpdateL_.m and UpdateLambda_.m solve optimization problems to initialize or update weighting matrices between iterations.

-Please note, there are two important differences between this code and Algorithm 1.
+Please note, there are two important differences between this code and Algorithm 1 from the manuscript.
 First, the initialization procedure does not use QSRcd (i.e. Algorithm 2).
 Instead, it uses a simpler procedure to arrive at an initial feasible point, which can only handle stable plants.
 Second, Qc is not required to be negative definite.
 This results in some changes to the QSR LMI from Theorem 5.
 These differences exist because this project is a more basic proof of concept for the iterative convex overbounding approach than the final product presented in the manuscript.

 As such, this project cannot be used to replicate exact results from the paper.